SuperClaude-Org/SuperCodex_Framework/README.md

 **Current Priorities:**
 - 📝 Documentation improvements and usage examples
-- 🎯 TOML command workflow patterns and best practices
+- 🎯 Prompt workflow patterns and best practices
 - 🤖 New AI agent personas for specialized domains
 - 🧪 Testing and validation for Codex CLI integration
 - 🌐 Translation and internationalization